Routing by Analogy: kNN-Augmented Expert Assignment for Mixture-of-Experts: Proposed Method: kNN-MoE

 where $s(\cdot, \cdot)$ is a similarity function.

-To fuse the parametric router output $a(x)$ (as defined in Eq.~\ref{eq:router_gate}) with the non-parametric proposal $a_{\text{mem}}(x)$, we introduce an adaptive mixing coefficient $\lambda(x)$ that reflects retrieval confidence.
+To fuse the parametric router's original logits, $r(x) = x W_r^{(\ell)}$, with the non-parametric proposal $r_{\text{mem}}(x)$, we introduce an adaptive mixing coefficient $\lambda(x)$ that reflects retrieval confidence.
 We quantify this confidence using the average similarity of the neighbors:

-The final expert assignment is obtained by linearly interpolating between the parametric and memory-based assignments:
+The final routing logits are obtained by linearly interpolating between the parametric and memory-based logits.
+We then apply the TopK-Softmax function $\pi(\cdot)$ to generate the final sparse expert assignment:

 Finally, we use $a_{\text{final}}(x)$ to compute the MoE layer output $h$: